Import Binance Data to Google Sheets

 - In the Create tab, enter the Request URL we just created

 - Leave the Headers section empty.
-The market data part of the Binance API is public, so we don’t need any headers here.
+Binance’s market data endpoints are public, so we don’t need any headers here.
 We don’t need extra Authentication either so leave that set to None.

 - Create a new tab and click ‘Set current’ to use that tab as your data destination.

 PART 3: MORE EXAMPLE BINANCE API URLS

 Experiment with endpoints and query strings as described in the documentation to see other types of crypto data from the API.
 If you just want to jump in and get a feel for it, play around with the URLs you enter into the API URL path field.
 Try the following (one at a time).

 - recent trade orders for specified currency pair

 - order book data (list of open orders for specified currency pair).
 Select the “compact” report style for this one to avoid all the data lining up on a single row.

 - Kline/candlestick chart data.
 Again select the “compact” report style.

 - historical trades data requires an API key.
 For this you’ll need an account at Binance.
 You can retrieve your API key by navigating to the API Management section of your account (located under Settings).
 Enter your key into the Headers section of API Connector, where Key =